-Beyond a typical website’s homepage are its “internal” pages.
-Internal pages make up the framework of a site, organized in a hierarchical structure of parent and child pages that is represented in the site’s navigation menus.
+Beyond a typical website’s homepage are its internal pages.
+These pages make up the framework of a site, organized in a hierarchical structure of parent and child pages that is represented in the site’s navigation menus.
 This makes pages ideal for relatively static content like “About,” “Our Initiatives” or “Get Involved.”

-Internal pages may also act as “containers” for more dynamic content, like posts used for news, events or people profiles.
+Internal pages may also act as containers for more dynamic content, like posts used for news, events or people profiles.
+(These post types are all available in the WashU Web Theme.)

 Planning your site’s pages